 One note, these comments will refer to the common, ordinary, almost everywhere kind (including Couch Grass dealt with by our friends 'Down Under'), rather than hybrid varieties of Bermuda, unless specified at the time.

-(Editor's Note: The following article is newly added to the lawn care site, and will also display photos in the future.
+(Editor's Note: The following article will also display photos in the future.
 Until that project is completed, check out the Photo Gallery of Bermuda Grass.

 Bermuda grass is a perennial plant, meaning it doesn’t die after one season, like an annual plant.
 The original plant stays alive, and will continue to grow each year, even if it goes dormant at some point.

 The plant slows down putting out new leaf blades as the nights get colder.
 The latest batch of leaves seem smaller than normal.
 As the older leaf blades die and turn brown, they and the stem become more obvious than in the summer when all the new growth flourishes.

 In some areas, like Southern California in mild years, it may keep a green tint all winter, but the color is more of a grey tone, not looking as bright as in the summer.
 But even if it stays somewhat green, it will grow minimally in length, or not at all.